eiharun/SP25-20/Documentation/RaspberryPi/README.md

 If you would like a Desktop shortcut to the GUI (useful while 'in the field'), copy [GUI.desktop](/RaspberryPi/GUI.desktop) to the Desktop dir (`/home/{user}/Desktop`)

+### GUI

+The GUI will be the default entrypoint in communicating with the balloon.
+It's easy to use and quick to set up making it the ideal option for ground station members.

+### TUI

+The TUI (Texual User Interface), or the Command Line Interface (CLI), on the other hand requrires a seperate laptop to ssh into the raspberry pi and launch the cli where commands can be typed.
+This provides more flexibility as well as giving support for custom packets that can be used later on for testing new commands/protocols/etc.

 ## RFM95 Wiring

 | RFM95 Pin | Raspberry Pi Pin |